cirosantilli/git-tutorial/index.md

     - start with a capital letter.
     - end with a period.

+    The first line is treated specially by many tools which makes that line even more preeminent, e.g., Git itself has `git log --oneline`.
+So make that line count.

 -   blank line

 -   detailed explanation of the non-trivial changes.